ruanklein/synapseq/docs/USAGE.md

 You can also explore available sequences through the web interface at the [SynapSeq Hub Repository](https://synapseq-hub.ruan.sh/).

-**Important:** Before using any Hub command (`-hub-list`, `-hub-search`, `-hub-download`, or `-hub-get`), you must first run `-hub-update` to fetch the latest manifest.
+**Important:** Before using any Hub command (`-hub-list`, `-hub-search`, `-hub-download`, `-hub-info`, or `-hub-get`), you must first run `-hub-update` to fetch the latest manifest.
 This is only required once initially, and then periodically to stay up-to-date with new sequences.

 #### Privacy & Analytics

-When you download sequences using `-hub-get` or `-hub-download`, SynapSeq sends **anonymous usage statistics** to help improve the Hub and understand which sequences are most popular.
+When you download sequences using `-hub-get`, `-hub-info`, or `-hub-download`, SynapSeq sends **anonymous usage statistics** to help improve the Hub and understand which sequences are most popular.

 **What is collected:**